conekta/ct-woocommerce-plugin/readme.txt

 `/assets/screenshot-1.png`
 2. With a single API key, integrate and accept all payment methods.
 `/assets/screenshot-3.png`
 3. There is no need to worry about PCI certifications.
-Starting from version 4.0.0, all transactions are redirected to Conekta’s checkout.
+Starting from version 4.0.0, all cards transactions are redirected to Conekta’s checkout.
 Accept online payments in a secure and friendly way.
 `/assets/screenshot-2.png`

 == Changelog ==
+= 5.0.0 =
+* Revert all payment methods in one, Now you can choose which methods you want to use separately

 = 4.0.4 =
 * Fix error in coupon amount when coupon type is percentage
 * Render icons in the checkout page depending on the plugin settings